 All dates start the same.
 You give your hair one last glance in the reflection of a perspex menu board, inhale, and step inside a bar.
 You’re nervous because you’re about to be judged.
 But then you’re also about to judge the shit out of someone, so it’s equal.

-And now they’re standing to hug you, and just before you lean in, you glance down and wonder, Would I?
+And now they’re standing to hug you and just before you lean in you glance down and wonder to yourself, would I?

-After drinks, you get dinner.
-You can’t really taste anything, so you don’t eat much, but the bill somehow comes in at $470, and you don’t even care.
-You stumble outside and kiss furiously next to some garbage cans until someone—not you—says they’d better go.
+After drinks you get dinner.
+You can’t really taste anything so you don’t eat much but the bill somehow comes in at $470 and you don’t even care.
+You stumble outside and kiss furiously next to some bins until someone—not you—says they’d better go.
 And then you watch their cab pull away from the curb and recede into the distance before finally allowing yourself to burst into flames.

 The Day After the First Date